Elevator! Going up!

 The money can be made if you really want some more

-Executive decision-a clinical precision
+Executive decision, a clinical precision

-Jumping from the windows-filled with indecision
+Jumping from the windows, filled with indecision

 I get good advice from the advertising world

-Treat me nice says the party girl
+Treat me nice, party girl

 Koke adds life where there isn't any